gausby/ecoule/documentation/building-an-ecoute-data-source.md

         return (new Source(config || {}));
     };

-Only small blocking operations, such as setting simple properties on the instance, like `this.title = config.title;` should be done here, as there otherwise is no guarantee that a slow, asynchronous operation would complete before Écoute will reach the data collection stage.
+Only small blocking operations, such as setting simple properties on the instance, like `this.title = config.title;` should be done here, as there otherwise is no guarantee that a slow, asynchronous operation would complete before Écoule will reach the data collection stage.

-The initialize function is the way to go, because it can report back when its operation is done, and it provides a way to stop the Écoute-instance from running if it hits a fatal error.
+The initialize function is the way to go, because it can report back when its operation is done, and it provides a way to stop the Écoule-instance from running if it hits a fatal error.

 ### Handling Initialization Failure
 This is a good opportunity to check for dependencies and permissions, and inform the end-user with a friendly error message, give a hint about what to fix, before the other sources has a change do heavy operations, such as downloading resources from the internet, or traversing a file-system.

-The following example shows an module that will terminate an Écoute-instance with an error.
+The following example shows an module that will terminate an Écoule-instance with an error.

     function Source (config) {
         this.config = config;